Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Methodology

-\subsubsection{Cross-Modal Representation Alignment}
+\subsubsection{\textbf{Cross-Modal Representation Alignment}}

 In a traditional recommendation model, each item and user is associated with an ID embedding.
 Let $\mathbf{e}_v \in \mathbb{R}^d$ represent the ID embedding of item $v$ and $\mathbf{e}_u\in \mathbb{R}^d$ represent the ID embedding of user $u$.
-In addition to these ID embeddings, we also obtain the semantic embedding $\mathbf{s}_v \in \mathbb{R}^{d_s}$ w.r.t. the comprehension of $v$-centric KG subgraph, and the semantic embedding $\mathbf{s}_u\in \mathbb{R}^{d_s}$ w.r.t. the comprehension of user $u$'s preference.
-Since ID embeddings and semantic embeddings belong to two different modalities and typically possess different embedding dimensions, we employ an adapter network to align the semantic embeddings with the ID embedding space.
-Specifically, the adapter networks consist of a linear map and a non-linear activation function, which are formulated as:
+In addition, we also obtain the semantic embedding $\mathbf{s}_v \in \mathbb{R}^{d_s}$ w.r.t. the comprehension of $v$-centric KG subgraph, and the semantic embedding $\mathbf{s}_u\in \mathbb{R}^{d_s}$ w.r.t. the comprehension of user $u$'s preference.
+Since ID embeddings and semantic embeddings belong to two different modalities and typically possess different embedding dimensions, we employ a learnable adapter network to align the embedding spaces.
+Specifically, the adapter consists of a linear map and a non-linear activation function, formulated as: